project8/mantis/README.md

 * Once running, the server port is wide open and therefore totally vulnerable
 * Killing the server is done with a harsh ctrl-C which we ought to do more gracefully
 * Starting the server has to be done manually; might it fit better to start on boot?
-* Port numbers have to be given in manually every time, and if they don't match up, exceptions are thrown; should we pick a port for this and stick with it?
-* The description strings are required to be given on the command line; should we pick some kind of default?
 * There's no way to even optionally tell a run from the command line whether it's signal, background or some other type